codex-team/capella.php/docs/sdk.md

 | `width`   | `int`    | New image width  |
 | `height`  | `int`    | _(optional)_ New image height.
 If not passed, image will be resized to fit passed width |

-Return `ImageCapella` object with added filter
+Return `CapellaImage` object with added filter

 #### `crop($width, $height = null, $left = null, $top = null)`